Siro-ai/FullstackTranscriptInterview/README.md

 utterance = a word

 ### Instructions

+**Fetch the transcript information:**

+Fetch the transcript from the following endpoint : https://fullstack-transcript-interview-api-26940969056.us-central1.run.app

 **Render the transcript meaningfully:**

 Render the transcript with meaningful utterances from the data provided.